 Family reunification services involve working very closely with parents and children helping them learn how to trust in each other.
 After any time period of separation from a custodial parent a child experiences a great sense of loss.
 This requires the parent to learn to deal with how this loss manifests itself within their child's behaviors.
 This can mean working with families on creating routine, trust building, guilt, loss and grief for the time period lost.

-The Strengthening Families Initiative works to advance the family’s academic achievement(s), income-level, life-skills and other areas as applicable via training, referrals and outreach.
-Prior to program exit the FSF connects families to resources that can assist families post CPS closure/SFI involvement, consequently strengthening the prospect for ongoing success.
-You can contact the Family Stability Facilitator by emailing here or calling (509) 325-2959 x 311.
+The Strengthening Families Initiative works to advance the family’s academic achievement(s), income-level, life skills and other areas as applicable via training, referrals and outreach.
+Prior to program exit, the FSF connects families to resources that can assist families post CPS closure/SFI involvement, consequently strengthening the prospect for ongoing success.
+You can contact the Family Stability Facilitator by calling (509)325-2959 ext.
+311.